Modernisation of Australia’s AIP – eAIP

 Next Steps

-• Production of prototypes of selected AIP Charts and eAIP sections to be used to demonstrate the expected changes as a result of the modernisation
+To date, we have progressed production of prototypes of selected AIP Charts and eAIP sections to be used to demonstrate the expected changes as a result of the modernisation.

-It is important to note that there are no planned changes to the print and distribution of AIP products during 2023 and customers will be informed in advance of any changes to these services.
+It is important to note that there are no significant planned changes to the print and distribution of AIP products during 2024 and customers will be informed in advance of any changes to these services.

 Q&A Forum: